Kwendo-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: script gives execute permission to the owner of hello file
-6-multiple_permission: script gives execute permission to users, groups and owner of the file 7-everybody file has script that gives user,group and others permission to execute"
+6-multiple_permission: script gives execute permission to users, groups and owner of the file 7-everybody file has script that gives user,group and others permission to execute" 8-james_bond denying permission to user and groups and giving others all permission